 Think about using the “Mobile First” approach, which is a common technique that considers the lowest common denominator first because in general smaller screen designs are usually less complex.
 Now, as the screen or viewport increases in size the complexity tends to get enhanced as well, which is very much in line with a mobile first pattern that lends itself to an additive approach to styling and presentation.

-This site is an example of responsive web design built using a flexible, percentage-based grid that dynamically resizes and adapts to different browser and device viewports.
+Note: This site is an example of responsive web design built using a flexible, percentage-based grid that dynamically resizes and adapts to different browser and device viewports.

 Accessibility, Performance and SEO